Exploring Emotional Labour

 12.30 – 1.30 pm, online

-This webinar will help you explore the concept of emotional labour, and its personal and professional implications.
+This webinar explored the concept of emotional labour, and its personal and professional implications.

 In today’s workplace, emotional labour—the effort of managing emotions and creating a positive environment—often goes unnoticed yet significantly impacts our well-being and productivity.
 Once viewed primarily as a gendered issue, emotional labour is often an unacknowledged aspect of many professions, and may include maintaining a façade, shouldering others’ burdens, improvising, or managing complex emotional or traumatic situations.
-Join us for an insightful webinar where we will seek to enhance your awareness of emotional labour and offer strategies to acknowledge and address its hidden challenges.
+Attendees joined us for an insightful webinar which sought to enhance your awareness of emotional labour and offered strategies to acknowledge and address its hidden challenges.

-Our speaker Nicola Neath will consider the implications of maintaining a positive demeanour to serve, comfort or placate others, even when it may not align with your own emotional state, drawing on insights from Arlie Russell Hochschild and contemporary thinkers like Liz Yeoman and Rose Hackman.
+Our speaker Nicola Neath considered the implications of maintaining a positive demeanour to serve, comfort or placate others, even when it may not align with your own emotional state, drawing on insights from Arlie Russell Hochschild and contemporary thinkers like Liz Yeoman and Rose Hackman.

 Meet the Speaker